Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 Here at Mission: Palm Trees

-Palm lovers can get the info needed to ease their searching tasks.
-While enjoying our articles & having fun, without unneeded shoptalk lingo & tiring research.
+Palm lovers can get info needed to ease their palm-related search tasks & worries.
+Enjoy our informative articles, while having fun finding what you want or need.
+Without unneeded shoptalk lingo & tiring endless research.
+We Research For You!

-The first thing to figure out is your local climate.
-These are tropical plants (I think we all know that! 😉).
 Various factors affect the lowest temperatures Different Palm Species can tolerate.
 You'll want to have the USDA Hardiness info for Your Own Growing Zone in mind.

 Another to check on, is your property's soil conditions.